Our Bolitas de Tamarindo Recipe (Tamarind Candy Balls) combines sour and sweet in a candy that brings memories of my childhood.

-I said it is fitting that this recipe accompanies this post because believe or not I developed, wrote and shot this recipe nearly 2 years ago, right in the middle of another redesign, brought by a previous bout of boredom.
-And then I just couldn’t post it because I wasn’t sure why anyone would need that recipe.
+Believe it or not, I developed, wrote, and shot this recipe nearly 2 years ago, right in the middle of another redesign, brought by a previous bout of boredom.
+And then I just couldn't post it because I wasn't sure why anyone would need that recipe.
 Two ingredients?
 Bah!

 - OIl spray to grease sheet